formkit/docs-content/guides/create-a-tailwind-theme.md

 - Combine multiple variants such as `formkit-invalid:formkit-submitted:` to add extra emphasis to invalid fields when a user tries to submit an incomplete form.
 - Publish your theme as an npm package for easy importing and sharing between projects.

-Hopefully, this guide helped you understand how classes are applied to FormKit inputs and how you can leverage the `FormKitTailwind` plugin from the `@formkit/themes` package to make use of Tailwind in your FormKit projects.
+Hopefully, this guide helped you understand how classes are applied to FormKit inputs and how you can leverage the `formKitTailwind` plugin from the `@formkit/themes` package to make use of Tailwind in your FormKit projects.
 If you want to dive in deeper, try reading about the [core internals of FormKit](/advanced/core) and [the FormKit schema](/advanced/schema)!

 <cta label="Want more?
 Start by reading about FormKit core." button="Dig deeper" href="/advanced/core"></cta>